 I am quite sure that many of us were intrigued at the thought of an unfortunate Royalist being concealed between mattresses for four hours by Grace Dalrymple.
 It’s a wonder he survived that, let alone the Revolutionaries.

 Still to come is the trip to Norfolk on Monday 26th to Thursday 29th September.
 As always, all details are on the website, and I believe there are a very few places still available.

 I should of course mention our outing to the Athenaeum on Monday 27th June where our members had a very detailed tour of this Liverpool institution, and saw some of its treasures and delights.
 I understand that the tea was indeed sumptuous, and generous in its proportions.
 Feedback to our Outings Secretary has already been very positive.

 I mentioned at our last meeting that the New Members’ Lunch is to be reinstated, and will be held at our President, Fenella’s house on September 15th.
 We have so missed the chance to welcome our new members in this way over recent years, due to the pandemic, and it will be lovely, thanks to Fenella’s kind hospitality, to be able to rectify that.

-As I write, the war in Ukraine continues.
+As has been the case in every letter since March, the war in Ukraine continues.
 I am sure we all share the feelings of horror and disbelief that such things can take place when we watch the daily news.
-I am at a complete loss for words.
+I am, once again, at a complete loss for words.

 The Arts Society Wirral members meet monthly to hear, from a varied programme of inspiring lectures given by top experts in their fields.
 Regular tours, outings and visits throughout the year complement the lectures.